Updated February 3, 2020

 The good thing is that you can increase the layers in your retirement accounts, especially the income layer, to affect if and how you can live off your investments.

-It, too, can increase significantly, however, with proactive investing or lifestyle changes, such as downsizing.
+It, too, can increase significantly, however, by creating new skill based income streams, proactive investing or lifestyle changes, such as downsizing.

-Click here to watch my video Wealth Building After 50.
+Click here to watch my related video Wealth Building After 50.

 Opportunities to Live Off Investments